 Virtually every temple in every town or village across the country has its own festival.
-The biggest and most spectacular include Puri’s Rath Yatra festival in June or July, the Hemis festival in Ladakh, also held in June or July, Pushkar’s camel fair in November, Kullu’s Dussehra, Madurai’s three annual festivals and, of course, the Kumbh Mela, held at Allahabad, Haridwar, Nasik and Ujjain.
-While mostly religious in nature, merrymaking rather than solemnity are generally the order of the day, and onlookers are usually welcome.
+The biggest and most spectacular include Puri’s Rath Yatra festival in June or July, the Hemis festival in Ladakh, also held in June or July, Pushkar’s camel fair in November, Kullu’s Dussehra, Madurai’s three annual festivals and, of course, the Kumbh Mela, held in turn at Allahabad, Haridwar, Nasik and Ujjain.
+While mostly religious in nature, merrymaking rather than solemnity are generally the order of the day, and onlookers are invariably welcome.
 Indeed, if you’re lucky enough to coincide with a local festival, it may well prove to be the highlight of your trip.

 The calendar below includes details of the main national and regional celebrations.
 Hindu, Sikh, Buddhist and Jain festivals follow the Indian lunar calendar and their dates therefore vary from year to year – we’ve given the lunar month (Magha, Phalguna, Chaitra, and so on), where relevant.
 The lunar calendar adds a leap month every two or three years to keep it in line with the seasons.
 Muslim festivals follow the Islamic calendar, whose year is shorter and which thus loses about eleven days per annum against the Gregorian.